Stone98/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

-DOM stand for Document Object Model.
+DOM stand for Document Object Model and it defines the structure of documents and the ways to access and manipulate them.

 2. What is an event?